 What can we about that?

 Here’s where things start to get a little fuzzy.
 We no longer have direct visibility into these operations.
-It’s all below the line, and so a black box.
+It’s all below the line, and so an opaque box.

 But, really, this isn’t much different to any other technology outsourcing contract.
 The more I’ve delved into “cloud” the more I’ve realised that we already have (or should have!) processes in place to handle this.
 Far too frequently I hear people discuss the complexities of a solution in the cloud and I ask “How does cloud change this?”.
 Most of the time it doesn’t.